kittycat2002/WTT-CommonLib/README.md

 **Example Workflow**:

 1. Build Unity prefabs and package as AssetBundles (my_objects.bundle)
+2. Register bundle in `bundles.json` with key `staticspawns/my_objects.bundle`
-2. Place bundle in `db/CustomStaticSpawns/StaticBundles/`
+3. Place bundle in `bundles/staticspawns/my_objects.bundle`
-3. Run in-game: `SpawnObject my_objects QuestMarker_001`
+4. Run in-game: `SpawnObject my_objects QuestMarker_001`
-4. Position object with edit mode controls
+5. Position object with edit mode controls
-5. Run: `ExportSpawnedObjectInfo` to generate config JSON
+6. Run: `ExportSpawnedObjectInfo` to generate config JSON
-6. Move JSON to `db/CustomStaticSpawns/CustomSpawnConfigs/`
+7. Move JSON to `db/CustomStaticSpawns/CustomSpawnConfigs/`
-7. Call `CreateCustomStaticSpawns()` to load configurations
+8. Call `CreateCustomStaticSpawns(assembly)` to load your configurations

+**Notes**:

+- Bundle names in configs must match either the path to your bundle from your `bundles.json` (i.e `StaticSpawns/my_objects.bundle`) OR the bundle name itself (without `.bundle` extension)
+- All bundles are loaded through SPT's Bundle Manager for consistency and efficiency
+- Objects only spawn when all specified conditions are met

 ---

 ### CustomHideoutRecipeService